New Jetway Integrated Course. For further details please email Commercial Course Co-ordinator at moc.cfsylf@laicremmoc

 Once you have achieved a total of 1,500 hours of total flying experience - of which 500 hours must be as co-pilot and 100 hours must be at night - it's then 'unfrozen' and thereafter referred to simply as your 'ATPL'.

-Before committing to the expense of any professional pilot training we strongly advise would-be students to first undertake a medical examination with the UK Civil Aviation Authority (CAA).
-All commercial pilots have to be declared 'medically fit' before being allowed to fly and the CAA will ensure you meet those required medical standards.
+Before committing to the expense of any professional pilot training we strongly advise would-be students to first undertake a medical examination with the UK Civil Aviation Authority (CAA), or the aviation authority you have chose to issue your EASA Licence (known as the State of Licence Issue (SOLI)).
+All commercial pilots have to be declared 'medically fit' to a standard known as “Class 1” before being allowed to fly.

 Assuming you pass the medical checks, and have been granted your Class 1 Medical Certificate, you now need to examine the differences between the modular and integrated routes we mentioned earlier, so you can choose which best suits your individual circumstances.